gnh1201/topic-activitypub/cache.md

 ```

 ### Splitted Edge Configuration Using Multiple CDN Services

+***NOTE***: For Mastodon, it has been confirmed that applying Splitted Edge causes a conflict between WebSocket and CSP (domain mismatch).
+I've noted a solution to this issue in the comments, but please test it before using it.

 CDN services can be classified into two types: a dynamic method that uses an Interactive [Reverse Proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) and a static (Non-interactive Reverse Proxy, aka.
 PushCDN) method that does not.
 Cloudflare is a representative example of a dynamic method, while many other CDN services are likely to use the static method.

 By combining these two types of services, you can implement what is known as a "splitted edge."
 This involves first resolving the user's region (determining which country the user belongs to) using the static method and then serving content using the dynamic method.